dotnet/docs/docs/standard/design-guidelines/capitalization-conventions.md

 ## Capitalizing Compound Words and Common Terms
  Most compound terms are treated as single words for purposes of capitalization.

- **X DO NOT** capitalize each word in so-called closed-form compound words.
+ ❌ DO NOT capitalize each word in so-called closed-form compound words.

  These are compound words written as a single word, such as endpoint.
 For the purpose of casing guidelines, treat a closed-form compound word as a single word.
 Use a current dictionary to determine if a compound word is written in closed form.